hnguyen094/hnguyen094.github.io/md/welcome.md

 Welcome!
 My name is Hung, and I'm glad you found this website.
 Hopefully, you're where you expect to be!
 Through this site, you can learn a little bit more about me and what I do.

-This page is definitely under construction, so there isn't as much as I'd like here yet. _Do check back periodically in the next couple weeks!_
+This page is definitely under construction, so there isn't as much as I'd like here yet.
+I'll try to update this in a couple months, but for now there won't be any updates :(

-My todo list of improvements for this webpage (which I made from scratch, btw!), in no particular order:
+My todo list of improvements for this webpage (which I made with vanilla HTML5, CSS, and JS), in no particular order:
 * adapt for mobile
 * a page to log my technical adventures (I have many, including hackintosh'ing, editing vim/tmux/konsole configs, etc.)
 * a page to log my other adventures (learning, drawing, traveling, etc.)